Rajiv Chilaka: Early life

-Rajiv Chilaka is an alumnus of Hyderabad Public School.
+Rajiv is the youngest son of noted technocrat Madhusudan Rao Chilaka and his wife.
+Rajiv is an alumnus of Hyderabad Public School.
 He received his BE in Electronics and Telecommunications engineering from Osmania University, Hyderabad in 1995 and went on to the University of Missouri - Kansas City for his master's degree in Computer Science.

 Career

 He started working as a software engineer in Kansas City for three years, but in 2000 he switched courses to study animation at the Academy of Art University, San Francisco.
 He has an elder brother, Srinivas Chilaka, who helps him in running Greengold.

-Chilaka is the youngest son of noted technocrat Madhusudan Rao Chilaka and Ms. Chilaka.

 The magazine Businessworld named Rajiv Chilaka's company Green Gold Animations and Gamitronics as two of the top ten companies in India for making visual content in 2023.

-Green Gold Animation
+Animation

 In January 2001, Chilaka set up Green Gold Animation Pvt Ltd. According to a report in the Indian newspaper, The Hindu it is now "perhaps the largest animation production company in India that caters primarily to children."

 His first break came in 2004 with the animation series Bongo about an alien who lands on Earth.
 That led to Vikram Betal, an 80-minute 2D animation on the Cartoon Network in 2005.
 Chilaka and his team made a series of four animated telefilms on the life of Krishna for the Cartoon Network, before its sister channel Pogo agreed to air their next project Chhota Bheem in 2008.
 According to Chilaka, a few episodes into the telecast of Chhota Bheem, Pogo TV told him that due to the losses suffered the channel can no longer remain in air.
 But such was the great success in the very next episodes that Pogo continued with content.
 Chhota Bheem changed everything.